-- 1. Read General Rules. - 2.
-Each exhibitor can have no more than 5 entries in classes 1 through 8, 11 & 12 plus no more than 1 entry each in classes 9 & 10. - 3.
-All exhibits must have been taken or made by the 4-H member since August 1 of the previous calendar year. - 4.
-All exhibits will be brought to the fair and put in boxes according to club name.
-Signup for judging will be at that time.
+- 1. Each exhibitor can have no more than 5 entries in classes 1 through 8, 11 & 12 plus no more than 1 entry each in classes 9 & 10. - 2.
+All exhibits must have been taken or made by the 4-H member since August 1 of the previous calendar year. - 3.
 ALL exhibits will be checked for proper size mounting with a template at a later time.
-Any photography not mounted properly will be lowered 1 ribbon. - 5.
+Any photography not mounted properly will be lowered 1 ribbon. - 4.
 All photographs submitted in classes requiring a single, vertical or horizontal 8" x 10" print are to be mounted across the narrow 11" dimension of an 11" x 12.5" sheet of white studio mount with the top edge of the print 1" below the top of the mount board and with the sides of the print equal distance from the two sides of the mount board.
 (White studio mount is available at the Butler County Extension Office along with more detailed instructions for mounting.)
 Remove all borders.
 A permanent mount must be made using a photographic adhesive spray.
-All photos must be no larger than 8" x 10" and no smaller than 7" x 9". - 6.
+All photos must be no larger than 8" x 10" and no smaller than 7" x 9". - 5.
 No lettering or imprinted date is permitted on the mount or on the photo.
 No underlays or borders are to be used.
-Photo will be lowered one ribbon placing for either lettering or imprinted data - 7.
+Photo will be lowered one ribbon placing for either lettering or imprinted data - 6.
 Each exhibitor's name and club should be written on the back of the mount.
-4-H entry cards should be attached with masking tape to the lower left edge of the mount board. - 8.
+4-H entry cards should be attached with masking tape to the lower left edge of the mount board. - 7.
 To protect exhibits from dust and moisture, it is required that mounted photographs are placed in plastic sleeves available at the Butler County Extension Office.
 No Ziploc bags allowed.
-DO NOT SEAL SLEEVES. - 9.
-Photos with live subject(s) on railroad right-of-way or taken from railroad right-of-way property will not be judged or displayed. - 10.
-Photographs taken with a digital camera and having no more adjustments than exposure, color intensity or correction, one click filter effects, red eye removal, cropping,

-- dodging and burning should be entered in the standard color or black and white classes.
-HDR photos are to be entered in standard photo class. - 11.
+DO NOT SEAL SLEEVES. - 8.
+Photos with live subject(s) on railroad right-of-way or taken from railroad right-of-way property will not be judged or displayed. - 9.
+Photographs taken with a digital camera and having no more adjustments than exposure, color intensity or correction, one click filter effects, red eye removal, cropping, dodging and burning should be entered in the standard color or black and white classes.
+HDR photos are to be entered in standard photo class. - 10.
 The black and white class is for black and white prints only.
-Monochromatic prints, including sepia prints are considered color photos and must be entered in the appropriate age color photo class. - 12.
+Monochromatic prints, including sepia prints are considered color photos and must be entered in the appropriate age color photo class. - 11.
 Appropriate photo subject matter is expected to follow 4-H standards.
-For a sense of prohibited subject matter, review the Kansas Code of Conduct; if it is not allowable at a 4-H event, it is not allowable as a photograph at the County Fair. - 13.
-Copyright protections must be observed. - 14.To enter Class 9, exhibitor must bring 1 mounted photo and another 8 x 10 photo (same photo but not mounted).
+For a sense of prohibited subject matter, review the Kansas Code of Conduct; if it is not allowable at a 4-H event, it is not allowable as a photograph at the County or State Fair. - 12.
+Copyright protections must be observed.

+- 13.To enter Class 9, exhibitor must bring 1 mounted photo and another 8 x 10 photo (same photo but not mounted).
 The additional photo must be labeled with exhibitor's name and club on the back.
 This additional photo must be in a manila envelope which must be labeled with the name and club.
-By entering in Class 9, the exhibitor gives the Butler County Administration permission to use the photos on its website, financial reports, etc. See Special Awards for prizes. - 15.
-Firearms and weapons (including but not limited to items resembling a firearm, weapon or photos of firearms and weapons) are not allowed to be entered or exhibited.
+By entering in Class 9, the exhibitor gives the Butler County Administration permission to use the photos on its website, financial reports, etc. See Special Awards for prizes. - 14.
+All photos should be removed from the sleeves prior to judging.
+Photos will be replaced in the sleeves at the conclusion of judging.